B2B

 Deloitte’s 2026 Global Software Industry Outlook names AI-enabled delivery as one of five forces reshaping the software industry this year.
 The same force is reshaping the build-vs-buy call for sales development.
 Managed providers run AI-augmented dialing and QA layers.
 They produce pipeline economics that pure in-house SDR teams cannot match on the same lead spend.

-The right sales technology stack scales with the ARR stage.
+The right sales technology stack scales with ARR.
 Over-investing in tools before the motion is proven creates tool debt.
 The team gets no performance lift.
 Under-investing creates manual work.
 That caps SDR capacity below the pipeline target.
 The three tiers below match the stack to the stage.
 The final sub-section covers the one tooling call that beats any single product choice in the stack.

 The pre-$1M stack is built for capacity below 200 outbound touches a day.
 Once the team needs more, the stack tier shifts.